ZeinabAbdelghaffar/ZeinabAbdelghaffar/README.md

 - **Bachelor of Data Science**
   - Faculty of Computer and Data Science, Alexandria University.
   - Major: Data Science.
-  - Graduation Project: Online Doctor (Android Application).
+  - Graduation Project: Online Doctor (Android Application) with Degree: A.
-  - Degree: A.
   - *2019 – 2023*